Kane-R/employee-directory/README.md

 # React Employee Directory

-This App Takes data from an API and processes it with filtering and sorting - in real time for the user.
-Instead of using pop drilling I decided to use reacts content providing state to components without using class components.
+This App takes data from an API and processes it with filtering and sorting (in real time for the user).
+Instead of using pop drilling I decided to use react's content providing state to components without using class components.

 The user is able to: